enclave-networks/.github/.github/ISSUE_TEMPLATE/006-content-brief.md

 assignees: ''
 ---

-## Title or suggested Title
+## Title or suggested title

 Brief overview or descriptive title that outlines the content

-## Due Date
+## Initial draft due date

-First draft due by xx/xx
+First draft due by xx/xx/xxxx

-## Length
+## Expected length

-Depending on the type of post, this might be 1000+ for a long form blog, or under 500 for a LinkedIn post
+Depending on the type of content, this might be 1000+ words for a long form blog, or sub 500 for social media

-## Summary of Topic
+## Summary of topic

 Which theme of our content this fits in to - compliance, security, product, Tutorial, ZT, promiseland, or documentation

-## Supporting Content
+## Content goal

-URL from the content idea backlog that inspired the piece along with any supporting links to use for citation
+What is this copy written to achieve, what is its purpose?

+## Target audience

+Describe the target audience

+## Main call to action

+If appropriate, what call to action should this copy include?

-## Keywords to Include
+## Keywords

 Max 3-5 keywords or long tail phrases to include

 ## Media Required

-If we need a blog or social media image this can be assigned to Dan
+Does this copy require artwork?
+Be sure to @CC the creative the team

+## Supporting examples

+URLs from the content idea backlog that inspired the piece along with any supporting links that may be useful for citation